 Liverpool Law Society is sole trustee for a number of charities.

 The Society’s Education & Charities Sub Committee was set up to administer, amongst other duties, grants for local university students and solicitors and/or their families undergoing financial hardship.
 This involves liaising closely with the Solicitors Benevolent Association.
-The Society as trustee has been a long-term supporter of the SBA.
+The Society as trustee has been a long-term supporter of The Solicitors’ Charity (formerly the SBA).

-The Pritt Fund donations to the SBA are significant, representing one of the most sizeable amongst donations from charities, local Law Societies and solicitors’ firms.
+The Pritt Fund donations to The Solicitors’ Charity are significant, representing one of the most sizeable amongst donations from charities, local Law Societies and solicitors’ firms.